bakednotfried/collective.developermanual/source/helloworld/view.rst

-We use the **template** attribute to register our page template **hello_world_view.pt**.

-The __call__() method is the entry point for executing view code.
+Our BrowserView class is a Python callable.
+The __call__() method is the entry point.
 In it, we add a **hello_name** attribute to the view.
 Our page template will use the value of hello_name when the page is rendered.

 The logic in our class is pretty simple.
 If our context has a hello_name attribute, then we use its value in our view.
-If context does not have a hello_name attribute, we use the string 'World'.
+If not, we use the string 'World'.

+In the class, we also define our page template **hello_world_view.pt** and save it in the **template** attribute.

 Create page template